-For trade receivables that do not have a significant financing component, the Reporting Entity applies a simplified approach in calculating ECLs which requires lifetime ECLs to be recognised from initial recognition of the receivables.
+For trade receivables that do not have a significant financing component, the Reporting Entity applies a simplified approach in calculating ECLs.
 Therefore, the Reporting Entity does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 The Reporting Entity has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.